 History of Harris Museum

-A free public library and museum for the people of Preston became a reality in 1877 thanks to lawyer Edmund Robert Harris.
+A free public library and museum for the people of Preston became a reality in 1877 thanks to lawyer, Edmund Robert Harris.

 A growing Free Library movement had led to increasing interest in establishing museums and art galleries across Britain, with members of the Preston community soon holding fundraising events.
 Its champions included Edmund Harris’ father, the Reverend Robert Harris who was the vicar of St George's Parish Church, headmaster of Preston Grammar School, and also the librarian of the Dr Richard Shepherd Library.
+To see where Edmund and his father lived you can follow the Blue Plaque Heritage Walk.

 Edmund Harris’s father died in 1862 leaving instructions in his will and £300,000 to Preston Corporation.
 In memory of his father, Edmund created a trust supporting development of several new public institutions in Preston.